spilth/maven-book/pragmatic-guide-to-maven.md

       <version>1.0.-SNAPSHOT</version>
     </project>

-To view the effective POM (or "super POM") for your project, use the `effective-pom` goal from the `help` plugin:
+To view the effective POM (or "super POM") for a project:

     prompt> mvn help:effective-pom
 	...